department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/samara-leave-planning.md

   - **Option A**: Scope out an MVP for elevating action items, and start build.
   - **Option B**: Discovery on what additional information we can/should add next to the dashboard (eg. payment history and financial info; education info; other benefit info, etc).

-### Q4 2021 (October - December) goal

-- Determine next steps after Samara gets back

-## VA.gov Profile: Communications permissions (notification preferences)
+### VA.gov Profile: Communications permissions (notification preferences)

-### Q2 2021 (April – June) goal

-- Get final details from VA Profile, design, build

-### Q3 2021 (July - September) goal

 - Launch MVP of communication permissions (notification preferences)

-### Q4 2021 (October - December) goal

-- Launch this work if it didn't launch in Q3; Otherwise, monitor analytics

-**Note**: This is dependent on VA Profile being ready and getting us the things we need.
+**Note**: This work is dependent on VA Profile, VANotify, and VEText meeting their own milestones.
 [Here is the estimated long term plan](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/authenticated-experience/sprint-objectives/Long%20term%20project%20planning.xlsx).
 Please feel free to adjust as necessary given reality as time goes on.

-## VA.gov Profile: Preferred medical facility
+### VA.gov Profile: Preferred medical facility

-### Q2 2021 (April – June) goal

-- Design,research, begin build

-### Q3 2021 (July - September) goal

 - Launch preferred medical facility functionaity before end of the quarter

-### Q4 2021 (October - December) goal

-- Launch this work if it didn't launch in Q3; Otherwise, monitor analytics
+**Note**: This is a cross-team effort with VAOS.
 [Here is the estimated long term plan](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/authenticated-experience/sprint-objectives/Long%20term%20project%20planning.xlsx).
 Please feel free to adjust as necessary given reality as time goes on.

-## VA.gov Profile: User roles & permissions
+### VA.gov Profile: User roles & permissions

-### Q2 2021 (April - June)

-What we know so far:

-- According to Christine Dillman, the MVP use case is for dependents and the functionality they need is to view their benefit letter.
-- They are going to start scoping this feature on 5.5.21, including all discovery work that is needed.
-- It is unclear what the expectations are or will be for the profile and My VA dashboard.
-It is also unclear who defines that.
-- However, we can likely get Lihan in this quarter to help with discovery and integration work.

-### Q3 2021 (July - September)

 - We'll hopefully have greater clarity on how this work will impact our team in this quarter soon.

+## Q4 2021 (October - December) goal

+### My VA

+- Determine next steps after Samara gets back

+### VA.gov Profile: Communications permissions (notification preferences)

+- Launch this work if it didn't launch in Q3; Otherwise, monitor analytics

+### VA.gov Profile: Preferred medical facility

+- Launch this work if it didn't launch in Q3; Otherwise, monitor analytics

+### VA.gov Profile: User roles & permissions

+- TBD